Ariana and the Elder Codex: Codex of Wind Walkthrough

 • Do not jump toward the boss just because it is airborne.
 Wait for a committed pattern.

-• Keep using ranged damage to fill dead time instead of gambling on unsafe melee.
+• Fill dead time with ranged damage instead of gambling on unsafe melee.

-• If you get clipped, reset your spacing first and attack second.
+• If you get clipped, fix your spacing first and attack second.

-The fight becomes much more manageable once you realize the boss wants you to overreact.
-Clean spacing and short punish windows are the answer.
+The fight gets much easier the moment you accept that the boss wants you to overreact.
+Clean spacing and short punish windows are the whole answer.
+Beat it and you walk away with the double jump, which is what makes returning for missed Wind pickups straightforward.

 Advertisement